 The Agency continuously improves the quality of the question bank by:

-- Reviewing about 2000 questions on an annual basis, to ensure they are still current, accurate and relevant,
+- Extensive reviews of questions on an annual basis, to ensure they are still current, accurate and relevant,

 - Updating the theoretical knowledge syllabus and Learning Objectives (LOs) on which the ECQB is based.